OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 </html>
 ```

-### Step 3 – Prepping your app
+## Step 3 – Prepping your app

 Let’s start adding Fabric Components to our ToDo app!
 Below is a wireframe of what we want our application to look like, where each box has the name of the corresponding Fabric component inside it:

 <!-- Image for application state 1 -->

 At the top we have a TextField and Button component that we will eventually use to add new tasks.
-Underneath, we have our List component that contains ListItems that will hold each of the pending tasks.
+Underneath, we have our List component that contains ListItems, which will hold each of the user's pending tasks.

 Let's start by creating containers that will hold the Fabric components for our two main sections.
 Add the following elements to `<body>`: